 - Not as compact as the Alpine PDR-V75

-3. Rockford Fosgate R600X5 – A great compromise between cost and performance and one of the most popular amps.
+3. Rockford Fosgate R600X5 – A great compromise between cost and performance for under $300.

-Audio is very clear and highs are crisp with great performance.
+The audio is very clear and the highs are crisp with great performance.
 The amp even includes a verification sheet with it in the box!

 Power ratings are:

 - 50 Watts x 4 @ 4-Ohms + 200 Watts x 1 @ 4-Ohms

 - 75 Watts x 4 @ 2-Ohms + 300 Watts x 1 @ 2-Ohms

 Note: The specs above my seem limited; however, they’re conservatively rated by Rockford and in practice can actually exceed that by several watts.
 All ratings are CEA-2006 compliant so be confident in Rockford Fosgate’s advertised specs.

 A signal to noise ratio of >80dB is a result of Rockford’s dedication to sound quality by using their proprietary design for reduced noise output.